Let Our Washington DC or Baltimore Chronic Fatigue Syndrome Lawyer Help You Recover Disability Benefits

 However, keep in mind that a doctor’s diagnosis of CFS alone is not sufficient to establish an MDI.
 Instead, the applicant’s medical file, as reviewed by the SSA, must show independent evidence of CFS based on physical exams.
 Such evidence can come in the form of elevated antibody titers to Epstein-Barr virus, an abnormal MRI brain scan, or neurally mediated hypertension shown by a tilt table test.

-Contact a Baltimore Chronic Fatigue Syndrome Disability Lawyer for More Information
+Contact Our Washington DC and Baltimore Chronic Fatigue Syndrome Disability Lawyer for More Information